WillPaterson/Resume/README.md

 All releases can be found on the [Releases](https://github.com/WillPaterson/SENG4211-Report/releases) page.

-Note that Pre-Releases are built for every pull request.
+Note that Artefacts are built for every pull request.

 ## 🏃‍♂️ Running Locally